 Who Should Buy the Fitbit Versa LITE?

-If you want a reasonably priced, fitness watch that has an easy-to-read screen, the Fitbit Versa LITE could be for you.
+If you’ve got a little more to spend on a fitness, wellbeing and smartwatch in one, the Fitbit Sense is for you.
 You should also consider this device if you want a watch with a long battery life as it’ll offer up to 6 days.
 Far more than any Apple Watch can offer.
 However, if you want to experiment with on-screen workouts, opt for the Versa or Ionic instead!